 Image Source

-Additional Statistics on the Average Age of Hearing Loss
+Additional Statistics on the Average Age for Hearing Loss

 Men show steeper losses than women, especially at 2000 and 4000 Hz, starting in middle age.
 By age 80 and older, men often reach 50-70 dB HL at these frequencies, while women generally have a lower average hearing loss by age, with the gap only narrowing in their late 80s and 90s.